Rigidity of symmetric frameworks on the cylinder: Rigidity preserving operations

-We will need one more operation.
-A \textit{double 1-extension} on a graph $G$ is the combination of two non-symmetric 1-extensions: the first creates a new graph $G'$ by removing a fixed edge $e$ of $G$, adding a new vertex, say $v$, of degree three adjacent to the endpoints of $e$, say $x,x'$, and some other vertex; followed by another non-symmetric 1-extension on $G'$, namely removing $vx'$ and adding a new vertex $v'$ with 3 incident edges chosen so that $v' = \varphi(v)$.
+For the case when the group is $C_2$, we will need one more operation.
+A \textit{double 1-extension} on a $\mathbb{Z}_2$-symmetric graph $G$ is the combination of two non-symmetric 1-extensions: the first creates a new graph $G^+$ by removing a fixed edge $e=vv'$ of $G$, adding a new vertex, say $w$, of degree three adjacent to $v,v'$ and some other vertex $y$; followed by another non-symmetric 1-extension on $G^+$, namely removing $wv'$ and adding a new vertex $w'$ with 3 incident edges chosen so that $v' = \varphi(v)$.
 See Figure \ref{double 1-ext}.
-We expect that this operation will preserve $\tau(\Gamma)$-isostaticity for any suitable $\tau(\Gamma)$.
-However our proof is based on a particular special position with respect to the only symmetry group the operation will be required for later, namely $C_2$, hence the lemma is stated and proved only in that context.